Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 My professional references include tuning for jazz pianist Michel Camilo and for music producer Timo Loosli (Faux Tales).
 Whether on stage or in the studio, each experience has shaped the way I approach an instrument: with precision, curiosity and a good sense of what a piano might be trying to tell me.

-In addition to my work as a piano tuner in Bern, I also offer private lessons in piano and languages — for anyone who wants to make musical progress, sharpen their ear, or simply ensure their English doesn’t sound more out of tune than their piano.
+In addition to my work as a piano tuner Bern, I also offer private lessons in piano and languages — for anyone who wants to make musical progress, sharpen their ear, or simply ensure their English doesn’t sound more out of tune than their piano.

 Piano Tuning in Bern and Surrounding Areas

-As a piano tuner Bern, I offer professional piano tuning Bern services in the city of Bern as well as in Köniz, Ostermundigen, Zollikofen, Bümpliz, Muri/Gümligen, Worb, Belp, Kehrsatz, Neuenegg, Flamatt, Laupen, Münchenbuchsee, Schönbühl and Jegenstorf.
+Bern, Köniz, Ostermundigen, Zollikofen, Bümpliz, Muri/Gümligen, Worb, Belp, Kehrsatz, Neuenegg, Flamatt, Laupen, Münchenbuchsee, Schönbühl, Jegenstorf.

 Emmental & Oberaargau